Vyral/base-template/_posts/2018-08-23-should-you-buy-a-new-home-or-an-existing-one.md

 First of all, the answer may vary depending on where you plan on buying.
 When buying in a newer neighborhood, existing homes can sometimes be a better buy.&nbsp;

-These homes are still current, but tend to be cheaper than a new home.
+These homes are still current but tend to be cheaper than a new home.
 New homes do provide you with the option to pick and choose items you like, but this can cause you to go over budget if you aren’t careful.&nbsp;

 **If you are planning on buying a new home, be very cautious when choosing between your options.**